PyAr/PyZombis/_sources/lectures/TWP52_en.rst

    :align: center
    :alt:

-+ Modelo son los datos almacenados
++ Model is the stored data
-+ Vision es el botón de radio presentado
++ Vision is the featured radio button
-+ Control es el código tkinter que gestiona todo esto
++ Control is the tkinter code that manages all this

 .. code-block :: python